 - Corrosion setting in on components of the moisture and condensation is not controlled

-- Increased electrical resistance leading to issues with component and system performance
+- Increased electrical resistance leads to issues with component and system performance

 In these circumstances, we would recommend a simple solution for corrosion prevention involving the installation, or indeed the retro-fitment, of a desiccant dehumidifier to run in conjunction with the air handling/cooling equipment.

 Examples of this application are manifold, including the manufacture of printed circuit boards, high specification battery production, optical lenses and applications for military use in avionics and even the long-term storage of military machinery and assets.
-Dehum are electronics, humidity control specialists.
+DEHUM is an electronics and humidity control specialist.
 Call us on 01926 882 624